ritika2810-hash/library_management/README.md

 ### 3. CTAS (Create Table As Select)

-- **Task 6: Create Summary Tables**: Used CTAS to generate new tables based on query results - each book and total issued_cnt**
+- **Create Summary Tables**: Used CTAS to generate new tables based on query results - each book and total issued_cnt**

 ```sql
 CREATE TABLE BOOK_ISSUE_COUNT AS(